rueedlinger/vue-connect/README.md

 The _vue-connect_ Web UI will be available at http://localhost:8080

-> **Note:** When you want to access the Connect Rest API from another Docker container you could use `host.docker.internal` as endpoint hostname.
-For example `CONNECT_URL=http://host.docker.internal:8083`
+> **Note:** When you want to access the Connect Rest API from another Docker container you could use `host.docker.internal` as endpoint hostname. `CONNECT_URL=http://host.docker.internal:8083`

 You can modify the Docker Compose file [docker-compose.yml](docker-compose.yml) and use the latest vue-connect Docker image version from Docker Hub.